danthedaniel/blueprintjs-rails-example/README.md

 ### What you'll need to do

 There is no authentication included with this example.
-One solution I've found is to send the session cookie to the client during login, which the React app then stores in a cookie.
+One solution I've found is to send the session data as JSON to the client during login , which the React app then stores in a cookie.
 That token is then sent with every authenticated AJAX request.

 Also make sure to request all AJAX paths as `*.json`, or with header specifying the desired content type as JSON.
 This make certain that rails routes